Wait2Late/Pokemon/README.md

 # Pokémon Battle Simulator

+A quick and passionate project about a battle simulation against a legendary pokemon trainer.
+You play as Jimmy who has caugt a level 1 Rattata.
+Now face to face against the almighty legendary pokemon trainer.
+Can you make sure Jimmy wins?

 A C++ battle system implementing the several Programming patterns, while delivering the true OOP.

 # 🎯 Overview